-Parasitic infections are responsible for substantial morbidity and mortality worldwide.
+Human parasites are organisms that live on or in a person and derive nutrients from that person (its host).
+There are 3 types of parasites: protozoa, helminths (worms), and ectoparasites such as scabies and lice.
+Parasitic infections due to protozoa and helminths are responsible for substantial morbidity and mortality worldwide.
 They are prevalent in Central and South America, Africa, and Asia.
 They are much less common in Australia, Canada, Europe, Japan, New Zealand, and the US.
-By far, the greatest impact is on residents of developing areas, but parasitic infections are encountered in developed countries among immigrants and travelers returning from endemic regions and, on occasion, even among residents who have not traveled, particularly those with AIDS or other causes of immunodeficiency.
+By far, the greatest impact is on residents of impoverished tropical areas, but parasitic infections are encountered in developed countries among immigrants and travelers returning from endemic regions and, on occasion, even among residents who have not traveled, particularly those with AIDS or other conditions that cause immunodeficiency.

 Some parasites are endemic in the US and other developed countries.
-Examples are the pinworm, Enterobius vermicularis, Trichomonas vaginalis, toxoplasmosis, and enteric parasites such as Giardia intestinalis (lamblia) and Cryptosporidium spp.
+Examples are the pinworm, Enterobius vermicularis, Trichomonas vaginalis, Toxoplasma gondii, and enteric parasites such as Giardia intestinalis (lamblia) and Cryptosporidium spp.

 The characteristics of protozoan and helminthic infections vary in important ways.

-Protozoa are single-celled organisms that multiply by simple binary division (see Chs. see Intestinal Protozoa and see Extraintestinal Protozoa).
+Protozoa are single-celled organisms that multiply by simple binary division (see Intestinal Protozoa and in Extraintestinal Protozoa).
 Protozoa can multiply in their human hosts, increasing in number to cause overwhelming infection.
 With rare exceptions, protozoan infections do not cause eosinophilia.